robstave/angular2-training/session-five/page1.md

-In simple-component.component.html, we create 3 buttons and display the value of the _data_ property using the json pipe.
+In _simple-component.component.html_ we create 3 buttons and display the value of the _data_ property using the json pipe.

 ```html